-If we're going to reach this increasingly generation,

-we need to understand how they see the ne world today.

-• We're not dealing primarily with a logic issue; we're dealing with a a

-problem.

-• The "god of this age" is man is at the center, and there is no ou

-The heartbreaking consequences of the second sec ne secular worldview are a generation that is

-1

-2

-3

-4

-The extent to which our are about

-something is the extent to which we wi

-Like Nehemiah, we need to like never be fore.
+If we're going to reach this increasingly post - Christian generation we need to understand how they see the world today.
+We're not dealing primarily with a logic issue; we're dealing with a The "god of this age" is secular humanism : God has been replaced, man is at the center, and there is no outside authority that can tell us how to live our lives.
+The heartbreaking consequences of the secular worldview are a generation that is 1.
+Confused 2.
+Sexually broken 3.
+Anxious 4.
+Lonely The extent to which our hearts are broken about something is the extent to which we will do something about it.

-Like Nehemiah, we need to recognize t hat the mission we are ca alled to is not;
+Like Nehemiah, we need to recognize that the mission we are called to is not like never before.

-it's